SoftwareSandbox/coderetreat-kotlin/rotatingpairs.md

     Codebase 2 with "Florent" and "Agnes",
     Codebase 3 with "Jelle" and "Olivier",
     //Since we completed all the possible constellations, we start over from the top (so 1st rotation after pair up)

+## Extension
+When dealing with an **odd number** of People, there will be at least one Triplet among the Ensembles, all the others are still Pairs.
+The same rules should still apply when rotating:
+1. First, make sure the Pair itself is unique (People in the Pairs haven't paired yet in this Kata).
+2. Secondly, make sure at least one of the People in the Pair is working on a Codebase they haven't seen yet.
+3. If neither the first nor the second rule can be applied anymore, the rotation starts over from the top so it's the same exact constellation as the initial pair-up.
+(The way we continue the rotation is arbitrary, but you can consider this an enabling constraint)